IdentityPython/pyeleven/README.md

     config.py  gen-token.sh  Makefile  openssl.conf  softhsm.conf  softhsm.db  test.crt  test.der
     # gunicorn --log-level debug -d :8080 pyeleven:app

 This should start pyeleven on port 8080.
+Now try to sign something by POSTing a JSON object with 'mech' and 'data' fields.
+Currently 'mech' is silently ignored and RSASHA1 is used for everything.
+This will change soon.

-Report bugs & Enjoy.
+UTSL, report bugs & Enjoy.